 Columns Q and R: These columns indicate the date the applicant applied and the date of their last interview with your company (if applicable).

-Column S–U: These columns are used to track the background check, reference check, and drug tests of each applicant.
+Column S-U: These columns are used to track each applicant’s background check, reference check, and drug tests.
 You can make notes or simply place the status—Ordered, Scheduled, Completed, Fail, Pass, etc.

 Columns V and W: Use these columns to record the date you made an offer to the candidate.
 Should the candidate not accept your offer, you can include the reason in Column W.